Bayshore Christian Visual Arts

 Students from grades K5-4th grade come to the art room for age appropriate activities intended to stretch the creativity of each child.
 Many projects the students work on support the studies that are presently taking place in their classroom, extending the learning process.
 In the art room, we study the “elements of art” and “principles of design,” creating artworks reflecting these goals.
 Our art classes promote academic success through problem solving, building confidence, and enhancing creativity.
 Students are encouraged to develop their own artistic voice using a variety of materials such as oil pastels, paint, clay, and fibers providing a creative outlet that is both joyful and challenging.
 Many studio lessons share the art of cultures from around the world.
 Each grade level meets once a week for 45 minutes.

 Middle Division Explorations in Art (Grades 5–8)

 Students in grades 5th-8th grade focus on the development of technical skill in a variety of media.
 They will have the background knowledge of “elements of art” and “principles of design" that will give them a strong foundation to learn new techniques and sharpen their skills while exploring artists and art history.
 They will also begin to learn vocabularies and concepts associated with various types of work in the visual arts.
-As they develop increasing fluency in visual, oral, and written communication they will be able to critique and give feedback on classmates artwork.
+As they develop increasing fluency in visual, oral, and written communication, they will be able to critique and give feedback on their classmates' artwork.
 Middle division meets in the art room once a week for 45 minutes.